nest/nest-simulator/doc/guides/connection_management.rst

     SetDefaults("static_synapse", {"weight": 2.5})

-For the creation of custom synapse types from already existing synapse types, the command ``CopyModel`` is used.
+For the creation of custom synapse types from already existing synapse types, the command :py:func:`.CopyModel` is used.
 It has an optional argument ``params`` to directly customize it during the copy operation.
 Otherwise the defaults of the copied model are taken.